6 Do’s and Don’ts for staging your home

 What is home staging?
 It’s the deliberate process of decorating to highlight your home’s best features.
 When done correctly, staging works.
-In a study conducted by the National Association of Realtors, 49 percent of buyers’ agents said home staging affects how a buyer views the home.
-Additionally, 39 percent of sellers’ agents believe home staging greatly decreases the total amount of time a home spends on the open market.
+In a study conducted by the National Association of Realtors, 49% of buyers’ agents said home staging affects how a buyer views the home.
+Additionally, 39% of sellers’ agents believe home staging greatly decreases the total amount of time a home spends on the open market.

 Below are some do’s and don’ts that will help you get your home sold fast.

 What you should do when staging a house

 - Boost curb appeal

 - Focus your staging on rooms that matter

 DO boost your curb appeal

 First impressions are everything.
 You want potential buyers to be impressed the second they pull up to your home.
 Start by making sure your home is clean and presentable.
 Power wash siding, front windows and walkways.
 Plant some eye-catching flowers and make sure to mow and water your lawn.
 If you have a front porch, tidy up that space too and remove any seasonal decorations that could date your home.

 DO focus your staging on rooms that matter

 Staging is much more important in certain rooms.
 Focus your efforts on the living room, master bedroom and kitchen.
 When staged properly, these rooms can have the most influence on prospective buyers.
 Don’t worry too much about guest bedrooms or bathrooms.
 Just make sure they’re squeaky clean like the rest of your home!